MintMCP

 • Pre-built enterprise connectors for Snowflake, Elasticsearch, and Gmail

-• Complete audit trails for GDPR compliance
+• Complete audit trails and centralized observability

-• LLM Proxy for tracking tool calls
+• LLM Proxy for tracking tool calls, bash commands, and file activity

 Best For